 4. Volatility trades almost 24 hours a day and since the portfolio managers are not in front of the screens during nights, the funds’ overnight exposure is capped at 50% of capital.
 Historically, the overnight exposure has rarely been above 25% and has during 2017 been less than 3%

-As mentioned previously, the model is focused on risk-adjusted returns, not risk-elimination.
+As mentioned previously, the model is focused on risk-adjusted performance, not risk-elimination.
 Hence, short term swings will be allowed in order to obtain long term gains.
-Since inception the worst 5% of days with losses has ranged from 1.41% to -3.25% while the best 5% has ranged from +1.39% to +4.19%.

 How does your fund complement an investment portfolio?

-Due to the lack of correlation within the strategy and the positive absolute return the fund has generated there are many advantages to adding Runestone to a well-diversified portfolio.
-Since the fund’s inception the strategy has impressively continued to show key characteristics that benefit portfolios including asset diversification, beta reduction and positive performance skew.
-When looking back to 2006, the strategy’s monthly performance has had a correlation to the S&P of only 3%, -22% to HFRX Hedge Funds and -2% to U.S. treasuries.
-Importantly, unlike other asset classes in volatility , past returns do not affect the potential for future gains and the fund is neutralizing to overall volatility in a multi-asset class portfolio.
+Due to the lack of correlation within the strategy there are many potential advantages to adding Runestone to a well-diversified portfolio.
+Since the fund’s inception the strategy has showed key characteristics including asset diversification and beta reduction.
+Importantly, unlike other asset classes in volatility, past returns do not affect the potential for future gains and the fund is neutralizing to overall volatility in a multi-asset class portfolio.

 Are you looking at any particularly attractive opportunities right now?

 In our view, volatility is an emerging, undercrowded and commonly misunderstood asset class with significant investment opportunities.
-It is the only asset class we focus on and Runestone Capital is well positioned with industry-leading risk-adjusted performance.
+It is the only asset class we focus on.
 Perhaps most interesting about volatility is that we consider the opportunity set to be perpetual, irrespective of high or low volatility levels, since volatility usually has constant fluctuations intra-month even when volatility is flat month-over-month.
 As a long/short manager in that space that makes us rather agnostic to overall equity market direction as we can take advantage of both sides of the volatility trade.